amethyst/rustrogueliketutorial/book/src/chapter_4.md

 }
 ```

-Then we add a call, `apply_horizontal_tunnel(&mut map, 25, 40, 23);` to our map making function, and (TODO: SCREENSHOT).
+Then we add a call, `apply_horizontal_tunnel(&mut map, 25, 40, 23);` to our map making function, and voila!
 We have a tunnel between the two rooms!
 If you run (`cargo run`) the project, you can walk between the two rooms - and not into walls.
 So our previous code is still working, but now it looks a bit more like a roguelike.

 ## Making a simple dungeon